dotnet/docs/docs/core/tutorials/cli-templates-create-template-package.md

 Normally you use a C# project file to compile code and produce a binary.
 However, the project can also be used to generate a template package.
 By changing the settings of the _.csproj_, you can prevent it from compiling any code and instead include all the assets of your templates as resources.
 When this project is built, it produces a template package NuGet package.

-The package you'll create will include the [item template](cli-templates-create-item-template.md) and [package template](cli-templates-create-project-template.md) previously created.
+The package you create will include the [item template](cli-templates-create-item-template.md) and [package template](cli-templates-create-project-template.md) previously created.
 Because we grouped the two templates into the _working\templates\\_ folder, we can use the _working_ folder for the _.csproj_ file.

 In your terminal, navigate to the _working_ folder.
 Create a new project and set the name to `templatepack` and the output folder to the current folder.